ABOUT THE ARTIST

 Fiona Mary Elspeth McIntyre was brought up in an artistic family spending her early childhood in Bohemian Dublin.
 Her late mother Dilys was a talented textile designer/dressmaker and her father wrote poetry and still plays the bagpipes.
 Fiona’s great-grandfather was the celebrated painter Malcolm Drummond (Wikipedia), a founding member of the Camden Town Group of 1912, and known for his vivid use of colour, strong composition and love of decorative pattern such as ‘Girl With Palmettes’ Tate: Camden Town Group In Context and his most famous painting ‘In The Park (St James’ Park)’ Southampton City Art Gallery.
 He was a personal friend of Robert Bevan, Spencer Gore and Charles Ginner.
 His wife Zina (Alexina Ogilvie) was a book illustrator and collaborated with Philip Gosse on ‘A General History Of The Pirates’ and several other publications.
 Zina was also a pianist and performed at the Wigmore Hall and Malcolm Drummond would often accompany her on the violin at soirées in their Chelsea home and share a studio.

 As a child Fiona McIntyre would spend holidays visiting her grandparents on the West Coast of Scotland.
-Her grandmother Elspeth (the daughter of Malcolm and Zina Drummond), introduced Fiona to the art of the Camden Town Group.
+Her grandmother Elspeth (daughter of Malcolm and Zina Drummond), introduced Fiona to the art of the Camden Town Group.

 ART CAREER

-As a student in Edinburgh Fiona concentrated on developing paintings inspired by the Colourists, Cubism, and African and Oceanic fetish figures.
+As a student in Edinburgh Fiona developed paintings inspired by the Colourists, Cubism, and African and Oceanic fetish figures.
 She moved to Sweden where she lived for seven years in Lund, and set up studio in an old Leather Factory with 33 artists.
 In 1989 she trained under Imaginist (Surrealist) printmaker Bertil Lundberg at Grafikskolan Forum (Wikipedia ).
 He had been mentored by the great Stanley William Hayter in Paris, and Grafikskolan Forum was his own version of Atelier 17.
 It was within this environment of exceptional artists that she found herself, and Lundberg hugely encouraged her artistic development.
-Three years later Fiona moved to Barcelona to do an MA in European Fine Art (Winchester), and ended up assisting the Master Printmaker Masafumi Yamamoto at his print workshop.
+Three years later Fiona moved to Barcelona to conduct an MA in European Fine Art (Winchester), and assisted Master Printmaker Masafumi Yamamoto at his print workshop.
 This involved editioning for his clients in various techniques such as viscosity and stencilling.
 He had a formidable reputation for working closely with some of Catalonia’s greatest artists such as Miro, Tapies and Baruj Salinas.

 RETURN TO THE UK

-Eventually Fiona returned to England and spent several years in London painting from a studio at Delfina Studio Space, Bermondsey and the Block Printmakers, Elephant and Castle.
-After struggling to juggle art and survive, she moved out of London and set up a permanent studio in Gloucestershire where she currently lives.
-This has been a very rich period for her artistically where her focus shifted from the figure to ideas of landscape, trees and mythology.
-Fiona makes vibrant gestural colourist paintings described by others as a sort of Neo Romantic Colourist Expressionism that vibrate with colour applied generously in broad brush strokes.
-She is an elected member of The Royal Society of Painter-Printmakers (ARE) and a founding member of (The Arborealists), a group of contemporary artists reinterpreting trees.
+Eventually returning to the UK Fiona spent several years in London painting at Delfina Studio Space, Bermondsey and making prints at the Block Printmakers, Elephant and Castle.
+After struggling to juggle art and survive, she moved out of London and set up permanent studios in Gloucestershire, where she currently lives.
+This has been a very rich period for her artistically where her focus shifted from the figure to landscape, trees and myth.
+Fiona makes gestural colourist paintings described as a sort of Neo Romantic Colourist working in broad brush strokes.
+She is an elected member of The Royal Society of Printmakers (ARE) and a founding member of (The Arborealists), a group of contemporary artists reinterpreting trees.

 TURNING POINT